I-am-PUID-0/pdrcrd/README.md

 ## Automatic Updates
 If you would like to enable automatic updates for plex_debrid, utilize the ```AUTO_UPDATE``` environment variable.
-Addtional details can be found in the [pdrcrd Wiki](https://github.com/I-am-PUID-0/pdrcrd/wiki/Settings#automatic-updates)
+Additional details can be found in the [pdrcrd Wiki](https://github.com/I-am-PUID-0/pdrcrd/wiki/Settings#automatic-updates)

 ## Environment Variables